 The most important resource for students is your website.
 Your website is a significant part of your retention efforts.
-It gives current students everything they need—and everything they’ll potentially get excited about (like the new sandwich shop at the library).
+A good website gives current students everything they need—and everything they’ll potentially get excited about (like the new sandwich shop at the library).
 Or maybe it’s how they’ll find out about new, insightful research about urban planning conducted by a professor.

 To create a website that is truly engaging with easy-to-find information for students, you need to have the right design, user experience, and content strategy.